Rhythmfish/Dakboard-Zoom-Reset/README.md

 <code style="color : name_color">!
 This guide assumes the user is relatively familiar with SSH, linux, and a CLI.
 If not, [**start here**](https://dakboard.freshdesk.com/support/solutions/articles/35000222207-dakos-ssl-ssh-configuration-and-use)</code>

+<code style="color : name_color">No support is offered or provided beyond this guide.
+Use a friend or chatgpt to troubleshoot the minutia.</code>

 ## Step 1: Install Necessary Packages

 1. Update your package lists: